xinwenfu/GenCyber/AsymmetricKeyCrypto/README.md

 c<sup>d</sup> mod n=17<sup>29</sup> mod 35 = 12.

-A calculator program on computers can do this if the calculator has the *mod* functionality.
+A calculator software program on computers can do this if the calculator has the *mod* functionality.

 ## OpenSSL
 OpenSSL is a crypto library that implements various cryptographic functionalities. openssl is a command line tool under Linux. openssl uses various cryptography functions of OpenSSL's crypto library and can be used for